Sandhiyamrs/-multi-language-problem-solving-/14_log_file_analyzer/problem.md

 # Log File Analyzer

 ## Problem Statement
-Create a program that analyzes a log file and counts the number of error entries.
+Create a simple program that analyzes a log file and counts different log levels.

 ## Requirements
-- Read a text-based log file.
+- Read a log file line by line
-- Count lines containing the keyword "ERROR".
+- Count occurrences of:
+  - ERROR
+  - WARNING
+  - INFO
-- Display the total error count.
+- Display the summary

-## Input
-- Log file (e.g., app.log)

-## Output
-- Total number of error entries

-## Assumptions
-- Log file exists in the same directory as the program.

 ## Concepts Used
 - File reading
-- String searching
+- String search
 - Counters

-## Supported Languages
-- Java
-- Python
-- C++